jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 ### ConnectionTypes

-Every type of `Connection` between systems might be registered in a table of `ConnectionTypes`.
+Every type of [`Connection`](#connections) between systems might be registered in a table of `ConnectionTypes`.
 Each `ConnectionType` is meant to be a very specific way of integrating with a system, with a specific messaging protocol, message format and implementation.

 ### Connections

-Every individual `Connection` between two `Enterprises` would be registered in the `Connection` table with the `Connection` settings stored with it.
-Each `Connection` has an associated `ConnectionType` that indicates what type of integration it is.
-Note that some `Connections` might not be *between* `Enterprises`, but involve only *one* `Enterprise`. `Connections` do not have to be complete messaging implementations.
-Sometimes they are simply database connection settings or even the path of a network folder.
+Every individual `Connection` between two [`Enterprises`](#enterprises) would be registered in the `Connection` table with the `Connection` settings stored with it.
+Each `Connection` has an associated [`ConnectionType`](#connectiontypes) that indicates what type of integration it is.
+Note that some `Connections` might not be *between* [`Enterprises`](#enterprises), but involve only *one* [`Enterprise`](#enterprises). `Connections` do not have to be complete messaging implementations.
+Sometimes they are simply a database connection or even the path of a network folder.

 ### KeyMappings

-Systems often have different identifiers for e.g. `Orders`, `Customers` or other objects.
+Systems often have different identifiers for e.g. `Orders`, `Customers` or other [entities](patterns.md#entity).
 It may be needed to map a reference number from one system to the reference number of another system.
-An `ESB` model could have [entities](#entity) and logic to manage those kinds of `KeyMappings`.
+An `ESB` model could have [entities](patterns.md#entity) and logic to manage those kinds of `KeyMappings`.

 ### Transmissions

-Optionally you can log the transferred messages that went over a `Connection`.
+Optionally you can log the transferred messages that went over a [`Connection`](#connections).
 Do note that logging all messages can impact performance and storage requirements so perhaps use it sparsely.

 Service Implementations
 -----------------------

 The implementation of a service would involve mostly *message transformation* and *transmission*.
 Data is received through some communication protocol, the message format is parsed and then converted to a [`Canonical`](#canonical-model) model.
-After that, the [`Canonical` model](#canonical-model) is converted to another message format and sent over another communication protocol.
+After that, the [`Canonical`](#canonical-model) model is converted to another message format and sent over another communication protocol.

 Multi-Dispatch